Josip Reihl-Kir: Assassination

 After threats had been made to his life, Reihl-Kir asked the Minister of Internal Affairs Josip Boljkovac to transfer him "anywhere else".
 Boljkovac agreed to move Reihl-Kir to the capital, Zagreb.
 On 1 July 1991, Reihl-Kir was assassinated the day before he was due to be transferred.
 In Tenja, as he was heading to 'one last' negotiation, his car was fired on by an AK-47, 16 bullets hit Reihl-Kir, killing him instantly.
 Following the assassination, the suspected killer Antun Gudelj, a former policeman with dual Australian–Croatian nationality, fled to Australia.
 Gudelj was a Croatian extremist who had been disarmed by Reihl-Kir shortly before.

 Reihl-Kir's widow, Jadranka, lobbied vigorously for justice for her husband.
 In 2007, Australia extradited Gudelj to Croatia for the murders of Reihl-Kir and two associates, Milan Knežević and Goran Zobundžija, in Tenja in 1991.
 The first trial resulted in an acquittal, and a second trial verdict was overturned by the country's Supreme Court.
-At a third trial in 2008, Gudelj was sentenced to 20 years in prison for the murder of Reihl-Kir, and a further 50 years in prison for the murders of Reihl-Kir, Knežević, Zobundžija and another charge.
+At a third trial in 2008, Gudelj was sentenced to 20 years in prison for the murder of Reihl-Kir, and a further 50 years in prison for the murders of Knežević, Zobundžija and a charge of wounding.

 Legacy

 Reihl-Kir's actions and murder are described in the BBC book The Death of Yugoslavia and covered in programme 3 of BBC's TV series of the same name.
 The street in Osijek, where he was killed, bears his name.
+A documentary film about Riehl-Kir's role in the prelude to the war and his assassination, entitled Peacemaker and directed by Ivan Ramljak, won the Big Golden Arena for Best Film at the 72nd Pula Film Festival in 2025; it also won the Golden Arena for Best Film Editing for Damir Čučić.